yueqiangwu/CS409_mp3/README.md

 ## 3. Tips
   - Start early!
   - Please DO NOT delete the `.gitignore file` from the project, you will lose 1% point
+  - DO NOT push your .env file to your repository (remember to uncomment .env in .gitignore), or you will lose 1% point
   - Check out [Postman](https://www.getpostman.com/postman) to your API
   - Free MongoDB server - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
   - You don't need to host anywhere, we will check out your code locally, be sure to run your MongoDB server all the time